botaul/botmaster/README.md

 - Deploy to Heroku

 ## [Constants](https://github.com/fakhrirofi/twitter_autobase/blob/master/constants.py)
-- Github repo, a repo that will be simple database.
+- Github_repo; a repo that will be simple database.
-- First keyword, keyword for video, photo, and gif.
+- First_keyword; keyword for video, photo, and gif.
-- Second keyword, keyword to make quote.
+- Second_keyword; keyword to make quote.
-- Sub2 keyword, when menfess contains Second keyword and Sub2 keyword, the sender username will be added to quote.
+- Sub2_keyword; when menfess contains Second keyword and Sub2 keyword, the sender username will be added to quote.
-- Third keyword, when DMs contains this keyword, the DMs will be sent to admin id.
+- Third_keyword; when DMs contains this keyword, the DMs will be sent to admin id.
-- Muted words, when muted words in DMs. the DMs will be deleted.
+- Muted_words; when muted words in DMs. the DMs will be deleted.
+- Set_keyword; when Set keywords in DMs, it will edit Muted_words.
+- Dict_set_keyword; command that will be executed with exec.
 - Admin id, used when DMs contains Third_keyword.
 You can find admin id when your admin account send message (when bot active) to autobase account.
 The sender id is an Admin id.
 - Timezone, Heroku timezone is on UTC.
 So, when this bot running on heroku server, the timezone is 7 for Jakarta